ML-KULeuven/ml-project-2021-2022/ssh.md

 ### Course directory

-`/cw/w3users/ml-project/`
+`/cw/lvs/NoCsBack/vakken/ac2021/H0T25A/ml-project/r0123456`

-This folder contains everything you need on the departmental machines for the course.
+This folder is your personal space for submitting your implementation.
 The folder is accessible from all the departmental machines but not from the login node.
+There is an upperlimit of 50MB.